 Average Number of Cars per Household UK

-In 2018, households in the UK had an average of 1.2 cars.
+In 2019, households in England had an average of 1.21 cars.
 However if we exclude London (the area with the lowest rate of vehicle ownership) then the typical English household had 1.3 cars.
-In London, households had 0.76 cars, meaning on average not every household has a car.
-Households in the East Midlands and East of Midlands had the highest rate of car ownership, with an average of 1.4 cars per household.
-(Note: "Cars" includes vans.)
+In London, households had 0.74 cars, meaning on average not every household has a car.
+Households in the South West and East of England had the highest rate of car ownership, with an average of 1.39 and 1.38 cars per household, respectively.
+(Note: "Cars" includes vans for this dataset.)

 |England excluding London||1.16||1.30||12%|